Hyper-Personalisation: an augmented vision of customer

 - An increase of effectiveness and cost reduction in sales When carrying out completely individualised actions, the company obtains a higher conversion rate.

-- The potential of improving customers satisfaction and loyalty The new hyper-informed customer who knows our offer and our competitors in detail, the rise of e-commerce and
+- The potential to significantly improve customer satisfaction and loyalty.
+The new hyper-informed customer who knows our offer and that of our competitors in detail, the rise of e-commerce and new habits during the pandemic and its extension to a greater or lesser extent to services, make it essential to have a solution that allows us to reach customers.

 the new habits during the pandemic and their extension to services to a greater or lesser degree, make it essential to have a solution that allows us to reach customers.

 A positive trend is that it has been accepted that technology and advanced analytics are very powerful tools to help communicate more effectively with customers.
-The adoption of modern technology and the application of analytics by an expert partner, is professionalising many areas that previously relied exclusively on the team’s business knowledge and whose tasks were becoming increasingly complex with an amount of data unmanageable for old tools and processes.
+The adoption of modern technology such us Big Data or Artificial Intelligence and the application of analytics by an expert partner, is professionalising many areas that previously relied exclusively on the team’s business knowledge and whose tasks were becoming increasingly complex with an amount of data unmanageable for old tools and processes.